eson18/cybersecbootcamp/README.md

 ```
 - Run the playbook using the command `ansible-playbook install-elk.yml`.

 - When the playbook execution is completed, navigate to the __ELM VM__ via SSH and ensure that the `sebp/elk:761` container is running by the command: `docker ps` to check that the installation worked as expected.
+(Screenshot shown earlier in __ELK Configuration__ section.)

 - To verify the ELK server is running, navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana.
 Use the public IP address of your new VM.
 The following page should display: